Solar power in Portugal

 Solar power is a growing source in the Portuguese energy mix.
 Solar power contributes 6.72 TWh of generation to the Portuguese grid, accounting for 14.5% of total electric power generation as of 2024 with 5.81 GW of installed capacity.

+Solar power has become an increasingly significant contributor to Portugal’s electricity mix, accounting for around 10% of national electricity consumption in 2024, with record annual additions of approximately 1.7 GW in 2024 alone.

 Portugal has set a goal of between 8.1 GW and 9.9 GW in installed capacity by 2030.